SamDonohoo/3RAD_Protocols/README.md

 1. Take a strip of eight 0.5 mL PCR tubes and pipette 65 µL into each tube to use as aliquot for use of multi-channel pipetting.
 2. Using a multi-channel pipette, add 5 µL of the master mix to each well.
+3. Seal 96-well plate with adhesive film and proceed to 2b.

 ### 2b.
 Incubation
 1. Incubate samples without heated lid